How to install a computer sound card

-- When physically installing the Sound Card drive, ensure the computer is off.
+- When physically installing the sound card, ensure the computer is off.

-Additional information about resource settings can be found on our resources page.
+For additional information about resource settings, see our resources page.

 Today, sound cards are connected into the PCI slot.
-Locate an available expansion slot within the computer and gently push the card into the slot until it snaps and holds place.
-Once the card is in the slot, place a screw into the top of the card to hold the card into position.
+Locate an available expansion slot in the computer and gently push the card into the slot until it snaps and holds place.
+Once the card is in the slot, place a screw into the back metal plate to hold the card into position.

 Attach internal cables